-In rural India and in government schools where a lot of our work happens, historical learning gaps is one of the biggest challenge waiting to be solved.
+In rural India and in government schools where a lot of our work happens, historical learning gaps are one of the biggest challenges waiting to be solved.
 ASER reports every year highlight this gap.
 But with educational tablets and adaptive apps and learning platforms, we can clearly see signs of transformation.

 Like for example, take a look at the story of Vikas.

 Vikas was a drug addict living on the streets of Mumbai.
-He was rescued by an NGO who helped him in his drug rehabilitation.
-While the NGO wanted to enroll Vikas in a formal school, but in his teenage years, he was way behind in his learning compared to his age.
+He was rescued by an NGO who helped him with rehabilitation.
+The NGO wanted to enroll Vikas in a formal school.
+But, since his teen years, he was way behind in his learning compared to his age.
 Vikas is now using educational tablets to happily cover his historical learning gaps.
 Here’s a short video where he talks about his experience:

-If we can adopt mastery-based approach to learning in our schools and at home, there are many advantages to it.
-First and foremost being, that our students would actually get to master every topic.
+If we can adopt a mastery-based approach to learning in our schools and at home, there can be multiple advantages that can be derived.
+First and foremost; our students would actually get to master every topic.
 Secondly, when they realize that there are some gaps in their learning, they know that they are not being tagged as a “C” grader or a kid who gets 50% marks.
 Rather what it would mean to them is that they just need to keep working on the problem till they master it.
-It also teaches them the value of perseverance and builds a growth mindset.
+It also teaches them the value of perseverance and builds a mindset towards consistency.

 How would you want your children to learn?
 Would you want them to have tools that can help them build their foundational gaps in knowledge?
 Do you know of any instance where mastery based approach was adopted and what results did you observe?
 Please share your questions, thoughts and comments below.